Table of Contents

 The super-rich might also have an influence on other people’s carbon emissions.

-“High standing in our societies stays related to excessive materials wealth,” said Otto.
-“It’s an aspiration to change into like the very rich and also you imitate the life of people who you wish to be like.”
+"High status in our societies remains associated with high material wealth," said Otto.
+"It's an aspiration to become like the very wealthy and you imitate the lifestyles of people who you want to be like."

 For example, air travel is no longer only a treat of the super-rich.
 This year, budget airline Ryanair was the only non-coal plant among Europe’s top 10 emitters.

-“We need to redefine wealth in our societies such that residing a “good life” is feasible with out excessive greenhouse fuel emissions,” she stated.
+"We have to redefine wealth in our societies such that living a "good life" is possible without high greenhouse gas emissions," she said.